Summer Reading List

 - The Odyssey — Homer (translated by Emily Wilson)

-A modern, highly readable translation praised for its clarity and depth. - The Odyssey — Homer (translated by Robert Fitzgerald)
+A modern, highly readable translation praised for its clarity and depth. - Circe — Madeline Miller

 A good book complements the rhythm of island life.
 Whether you prefer a light novel, a poem at sunset, or a philosophical passage to return to each morning, reading becomes part of the journey itself.